FedJudge: Federated Legal Large Language Model: FedJudge: Federated Legal Large Language Model

 \subsection{Architecture of FedJudge}

-In this section, we present details of FedJudge.
+In this section, we present the details of FedJudge.
 Firstly, to reduce the computation and communication overheads, we introduce the parameter-efficient fine-tuning method to FedJudge.
-This method is the backbone of FedJudge and is referred to as FedJudge-Base.
-Then, based on FedJudge-Base, we design FedJudge-CL which explores the continual learning methods to alleviate the data shifts problem in FL training.
+This method is the backbone of FedJudge and is referred to FedJudge-Base.
+Finally, based on the FedJudge-base, we explore the continual learning methods to alleviate the data distribution shifts problem in FL training, and we denote it as FedJudge-CL.